Urigo/angular-meteor/.docs/angular-meteor/client/content/tutorials/angular1/steps/tutorial.step_20.md

 {{> DiffBox tutorialName="angular-meteor" step="20.7"}}

-Now lets implement the image uploading function - `addImages` in the `nfg-change` attribute on html file we just created.
-For this function we create the controller (`addPhotoCtrl.js`) and use the following :

-{{> DiffBox tutorialName="angular-meteor" step="20.8"}}

 And that's it! now we can upload images by using drag and drop!

-Just note that the Application UI still don't show it :)
+Just note that the Application UI still don't show the new images we upload... we will add this later.
 Now let's add some more cool features, And make the image uploaded image visible!

 ### Image Crop